puppetlabs/puppet-docs/source/puppet/4.9/hiera_config_yaml_5.md

 Key     | Data type | Expected value
 --------|-----------|---------------
 `path`  | String    | One file path.
 `paths` | Array     | Any number of file paths.
-This acts like a sub-hierarchy: if multiple files exist, Hiera will search all of them, in the order in which they're written.
+This acts like a sub-hierarchy: if multiple files exist, Hiera searches all of them, in the order in which they're written.
 `glob`  | String    | One shell-like glob pattern, which might match any number of files.
-If multiple files are found, Hiera will search all of them in alphanumerical order.
+If multiple files are found, Hiera searches all of them in alphanumerical order.
 `globs` | Array     | Any number of shell-like glob patterns.
-If multiple files are found, Hiera will search all of them in alphanumerical order (ignoring the order of the globs).{% endcapture %}
+If multiple files are found, Hiera searches all of them in alphanumerical order (ignoring the order of the globs).{% endcapture %}

 {{path_and_glob}}